KUWA - A two person city bike with energy generation

 05 IDEATION

-DESIGNING WITH A MODEL
+DESIGNING IN A GROUP

 IDEATION AND TESTING